ox13/BinaryFileMatching/readme.md

 ## Background

-This git repository contains the code and data files for my master's thesis titled "ARCHITECTURE-INDEPENDENT MATCHING OF STRIPPED BINARY CODE FILES USING BERT AND A SIAMESE NEURAL NETWORK" from the University of Jyväskylä.
+This git repository contains the code and data files for the artefact of my master's thesis titled "ARCHITECTURE-INDEPENDENT MATCHING OF STRIPPED BINARY CODE FILES USING BERT AND A SIAMESE NEURAL NETWORK" from the University of Jyväskylä.

 ## Prerequisites